HealisticEngineer/cognitive-canvas/README.md

    - Generate a new thought based on the context using the `ollama` command-line tool.
    - Save the generated thought back into the database.
 3. The loop will repeat every 60 seconds.
+4. If a thought contains `fetch: <topic>`, the system will fetch web data for the specified topic and store the results in the database.

 ## Prerequisites
 - **Go**: Ensure you have Go 1.24.2 or later installed.